Dakota Johnson Always Does These 5 Beauty Things & No One Has Noticed

 Red carpet beauty looks that make the rounds online and get printed in magazines have a tendency to fall on one side of a very diverse spectrum.
 Think: Bold and daring (like Lady Gaga's homage to David Bowie or Amandla Stenberg's badass blue lips), or classic and universally-flattering (like Kristen Bell's ode to old Hollywood or Kendall Jenner's matte red lips).
 For the record, both of which are beautiful in their own way.

-In honor of Johnson's 28th birthday tomorrow, we've rounded up five beauty techniques she always has on rotation.
+In honour of Johnson's 28th birthday, we've rounded up five beauty techniques she always has on rotation.
 You could say it's the key to her effortlessly chic — with a dash of IDGAF — signature look.
 Keep scrolling for all the details.